ckan/ckan/doc/maintaining/installing/install-from-source.rst

 ===========================

 This section describes how to install CKAN from source.
-Although :doc:`install-from-package` is simpler, it requires Ubuntu 14.04 64-bit or Ubuntu 12.04 64-bit.
+Although :doc:`install-from-package` is simpler, it requires Ubuntu 16.04 64-bit, Ubuntu 14.04 64-bit or Ubuntu 12.04 64-bit.
 Installing CKAN from source works with other versions of Ubuntu and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
 If you install CKAN from source on your own operating system, please share your experiences on our
 `How to Install CKAN <https://github.com/ckan/ckan/wiki/How-to-Install-CKAN>`_ wiki page.